 At the appointed time, Lazarus died and was taken to the bosom of Abraham where he is being comforted.
 The rich man also died and was buried.
 While he is being tormented in Hades, he looked up and saw Abraham with Lazarus by his side.
 “He called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the tip of his finder in water and cool my tongue; for I am in agony in these flames” (Lk 16:24).

 Wait a minute, someone who had been feasting sumptuously every day now begs for a dip of finger in water.
-The only thing that looks like kindness in the onetime rich man is found in his plea for Lazarus to go and warn his five brothers lest they end up in the same place of torment.
+The only thing that looks like an act of kindness in the onetime rich man is in his plea for Lazarus to warn his five brothers lest they end up in the same place of torment.
 However Abraham replied, “They have Moses and the prophets; they should listen to them.”
 And to this he replied, “No, father Abraham; but if someone goes to them from the dead, they will repent.”
 Abraham said to him, “If they do not listen to Moses and the prophets, neither will they be convinced even if someone rises from the dead.”

 Bible Reading: Lk 13:1-5; 16:9-13; Matt 25:31-46.